The reason for seaons

 Hence, this blog post.

 It’s about the tilt

 Yes, the reason for seasons has something to do with how the Earth moves around the sun, but not in the way you might think.
-Our distance from the sun does change throughout the year (the Earth’s orbit isn’t a perfect circle), but this isn’t enough of a change to result in the seasons that we experience.
-Rather, the seasons are due to the Earth’s 23.5° tilt as it rotates on its axis.
+Our distance from the sun does change throughout the year (the Earth’s orbit isn’t a perfect circle), but this isn’t enough of a difference to result in the seasons that we experience.
+Instead, the seasons are due to the Earth’s 23.5° tilt as it rotates on its axis.

 Because of the tilt, the angle at which sunlight hits the Earth (called the angle of incidence) changes throughout the year.
-During summer in high latitude areas, the sun is relatively high in the sky and its energy is more concentrated over a given area.
+During summer in high latitude areas, the sun is relatively high in the sky, and its energy is more concentrated over a given area.
 This concentrated energy results in increased temperatures and plant production.
 Contrast this situation with the winter, when the sun appears low on the horizon.
 The sunlight that strikes earth is spread out over a larger area, and as a result, its energy is weaker.

 This is one of those cases where a picture is worth a thousand words.